Malaya — 1948.

 Headquarters instructed Brigadier “Mad Mike” Mike Calvert, the last CO of the SAS during WWII, to tour the battlefield and gauge the situation.
 He recommended a two-pronged strategy: erect protected camps to safeguard the locals from the CTs’ influence and terror, and raise unconventional units that could hunt the CTs in their jungle havens and fight them on their terms.

 Protected communities, called “New Villages,” began to mushroom all around.
-And the locals (both Malays and Chinese) were given further incentives to resist Communism’s charm for ‘equality’ by being given stake at the colony’s economy.
+And the locals (both Malays and Chinese) were given further incentives to resist Communism’s charm for “equality” by being given a stake in the colony’s economy.

 As for Calvert’s second recommendation, first came the Ferret Force.

 In this series, we’ll see how these units developed, operated, and succeeded in stemming the Communist tide; and how the harsh jungle environment created Tactics, Techniques, and Procedures (TTPs) that aspiring SAS troopers still learn.